-Thanks to the intensive work of the community and many supporters, the contents of the WordCamp Nuremberg are partly online within one day.
-That's a good thing.
-And important, because you can benefit not only from the contents of the lectures, but also from the spirit of the WordCamp Nuremberg.
-In this article you will get an overview of the most important contents and resources.
+Thanks to the intensive work of the community and many supporters, some of the content of WordCamp Nuremberg is already online within a day.
+That is good.
+And important, because you can benefit not only from the content of the lectures, but also from the spirit of WordCamp Nuremberg.
+This article gives you an overview of the most important content and resources.

-Unfortunately, we as the RAIDBOXES team could not be there in person this year - we only supported WordCamp Nuremberg as a sponsor.
-This is a pity, but thanks to the extremely fast work of the responsible persons and the community, you will hardly miss any content even as a non-participant.
-If you weren't there live via Twitter anyway, you can watch the sessions as videos, slidedecks and also as sketchnotes afterwards and follow the most important events of WordCamp Nuremberg via various blog articles.
+Unfortunately, we as the Raidboxes team could not be there in person this year - we only supported WordCamp Nuremberg as a sponsor.
+That's a shame, but thanks to the extremely fast work of those responsible and the community, even non-participants hardly miss any of the content.
+Those who were not there live via Twitter can watch the sessions as videos, slidedecks and sketchnotes afterwards and follow the most important events of WordCamp Nuremberg via various blog articles.

-We will update the contents of this article on an ongoing basis, so that hopefully we will have a comprehensive overview at the end.
+We will continuously update the contents of this article so that, hopefully, an overview as comprehensive as possible will be compiled at the end.

-After each WordCamp, bloggers and community members write reports about their experiences.
-Thorsten Landsiedel, for example, describes in his blog post how he experienced WordCamp Nuremberg from a distance.
+After each WordCamp, bloggers and community members write reports on their experiences.
+For example, Thorsten Landsiedel describes in his blog post how he experienced WordCamp Nuremberg from a distance.
 The view of a participant becomes very clear in Christopher Kästel's contribution, as well as in Johannes Mairhofer's résumé.

-Addendum: A detailed review of the whole project, including preparation and organisation, was also given by the WordCamp Nuremberg team itself.
+Addendum: A detailed review of the entire project, including preparation and organization, was also provided by the WordCamp Nuremberg team itself.

 Some speakers have also prepared their own presentations in blog posts.
-For example Caspar Hübinger under GlückPress.
+For example, Caspar Hübinger at GlückPress.
 Michael Oeser, aka the Prince, has also made his session documents available.
-Included are two talks, one on "Choosing the Right Themes" and one on "Backup and Restore".
+Included are two talks, one on "Choosing the Right Theme" and one on "Backup and Restore".
 Michael also provides a briefing document and a blog recommendation for theme selection.